The Lost Words

 The Lost Words exhibition is curated by Compton Verney, with Hamish Hamilton and Penguin Books.

-We're holding a series of events linked to The Lost Words exhibition, including workshops, talks and activities for all the family.
+During the exhibition, we held a series of events linked to The Lost Words, including workshops, talks, activities for all the family and a poetry competition.

 Find out more about The Lost Words